-- 1. The Grantee will recruit youths (youth to participate in program). - 2.
-During the Intake Review Process, the Grantee has the youth complete an intake form and the initial assessment in Illinois workNet, which includes a career interest survey to assist in determining suitability. - 3.
+1. The Grantee will recruit youths (youth to participate in program).

+- 2. During the Intake Review Process, the Grantee has the youth complete an intake form and the initial assessment in Illinois workNet, which includes a career interest survey to assist in determining suitability. - 3.
 Once the intake form has been completed, the system will display recommend programs for the youth based on their suitability to the programs offered in the Illinois workNet system. - Note: There may not be a match for the youth. - If there is no match, the Grantee must refer the youth to a specific person within the local workforce area for help in finding a program. - 4.
 The Grantee will conduct a preliminary review of the youth's eligibility. - 5.
-If the Grantee finds that the youth is both suitable for the program AND eligible during the intake review process, then the Grantee recommends the youth for enrollment, at which time the youth status is changed to "inquirant." - 6.
-The Grantee will then coordinate with the local LWIA staff to verify the youth's eligibility, by scheduling an appointment for the youth with LWIA staff.

-- 7. The youth goes to the LWIA for eligibility verification. - 8.
-If the youth is eligible, the LWIA staff certifies the youth's application in the Illinois Workforce Development System (IWDS), and the youth's status moves from "inquirant" to "applicant." - 9.
-Before the youth can participate in any programs and/or services, the Grantee must assign their program and services to the youth by entering in the information in Illinois workNet's ISTEP Individual Services, Training, and Employment Plan. - Note: before the ISTEP can be created, the youth's application must be certified in IWDS - Once this information is entered in Illinois workNet, it is updated (periodically) into the Illinois Workforce Development System (IWDS). - After the youth's ISTEP has been completed in IwN, the LWIA will enter or update services in IWDS. - 10.
-If the youth will be at a worksite, the Grantee will need to enter a worksite placement within the ISTEP. - 11.
-If the worksite placement wage is paid for through grant funds, then the Grantee must upload payroll for DCEO to review and approve.
+If the Grantee finds that the youth is both suitable for the program AND eligible during the intake review process, then the Grantee completes eligibility verification and enrolls the youth into the program. - 6.
+Before the youth can participate in any programs and/or services, the Grantee must assign their program and services to the youth by entering in the information in the Illinois workNet Career Plan.
+Services, provider information, and credentials are updated in the career plan as needed. - 7.
+Measurable skills gains are update in the youth's outcomes tab in IWIS. - 8.
+If the youth will be at a worksite, the Grantee will need to enter a worksite placement within the career plan. - 9.
+If the worksite placement wage is paid for through grant funds, then the Grantee must upload payroll in IWIS for DCEO to review and approve.

-REGULATIONS, FINANCIAL MANAGEMENT, AND REPORTING
+CHAPTER 5: REGULATIONS, FINANCIAL MANAGEMENT AND REPORTING